Eddie Troconis

-Carlos Eduardo Trocon Ortiz (born June 12, 1979), known professionally as Eddie Troconis, is a Mexican stock car racing crew chief who works for RSS Racing, serving as crew chief of the team's No. 29 car in the NASCAR Xfinity Series.
+Carlos Eduardo Trocon Ortiz (born June 12, 1979), known professionally as Eddie Troconis, is a Mexican stock car racing crew chief who works for Young's Motorsports, serving as crew chief of the team's No. 02 car in the NASCAR O'Reilly Auto Parts Series.
 Before becoming a crew chief, Troconis was previously a driver, and competed in the NASCAR Mexico Series and also attempted to qualify for one race in the O'Reilly Auto Parts Series in 2006, when it was known as the NASCAR Busch Series.

 Prior to driving and crew chiefing in NASCAR, Troconis drove in the Indy Lights, Formula Three, and Formula Vee Series.

 Racing career

 Driving career

-He is a two-time Mexican Formula Three International champion (winning titles in 1999 and 2002) and a Rookie of the Year Award winner in the Formula Vee Series (1995) and Indy Lights de las Americas (2000).
+Troconis is a two-time Mexican Formula Three International champion (winning titles in 1999 and 2002) and a Rookie of the Year Award winner in the Formula Vee Series (1995) and Indy Lights de las Americas (2000).
 Troconis also competed in the NASCAR Toyota Series and Desafío Corona Series.

 Troconis attempted one Busch Series race in 2006 driving the No. 23 for Keith Coleman Racing at Watkins Glen, but failed to qualify.

 Crew chiefing career

 2012–2013: Jennifer Jo Cobb Racing and Eddie Sharp Racing

-His first crew chief job was in 2012 when he crew chiefed the No. 13 Jennifer Jo Cobb Racing team in the Nationwide Series.
+Troconis' first crew chief job was in 2012 when he crew chiefed the No. 13 Jennifer Jo Cobb Racing team in the Nationwide Series.
 When Cobb decided to focus on her Truck Series operation that year, the team did not attempt any races for many months and he joined Eddie Sharp Racing as Justin Lofton's engineer on the No. 6 truck and starting at Talladega in October, he replaced Daniel Bormann as the team's crew chief.
 The following year, he was only crew chief for the team in the season-opener at Daytona before being replaced by Cody Sauls.